 In Device Manager, click on View, then select Show Hidden Devices then you see:

-You can then right-click each adapter, and uninstall the device.
-If you then click Action, then click Scan for hardware changes - you should see just the actual vNICs in your VM.
+You can then right-click each adapter and uninstall the device.
+If you then click Action, and then click Scan for hardware changes - you should see just the actual vNICs in your VM.

 Troubleshooting tip #6